 There are both long-term and short-term benefits to making additional contributions to your super.
 Below are five key benefits you may like to consider:

-1. Compound interest
+1. Compound returns

 2. Ability to claim tax deductions on after-tax contributions

-After-tax super contributions are non-concessional contributions unless you then claim these as a tax deduction (at which point they become concessional contributions).
+After-tax super contributions are non-concessional contributions, unless you then claim these as a tax deduction (at which point they become concessional contributions).
 Claiming a tax deduction on any after-tax contributions that you make, may reduce your taxable income for that financial year.

 3. Government super co-contribution

 The government super co-contribution is designed to help boost the retirement savings of eligible individuals.
-If your income is under a certain threshold and you make an after-tax contribution to your Christian Super account, the government will also make a contribution of up to $500 each financial year.
+If your income is under a certain threshold and you make an after-tax contribution to your super account, the government will also make a contribution of up to $500 each financial year.
 Click here to learn more.

 4. Potential tax offsets